Abubakar Sani Bello: Gubernatorial run

 Alhaji Abubakar Sani Bello won the Niger State, APC gubernatorial primaries for the 2015 election.
 He polled 3,829 votes to defeat Senator Musa Ibrahim in the primary election.
 He later went ahead to win the general election with a total of 593,709 votes.
 He was declared winner by the INEC on 13 April 2015.

-On March 9, 2019, he was reelected as the Governor of Niger State.
+On 9 March 2019, he was reelected as the Governor of Niger State.

 On 24 August 2020, he endorsed a Reconciliation Committee and other committees at a State Executive Committee meeting, together with members of the National Assembly from the State led by Senator Aliyu Sabi Abdullahi and other Party Chieftains.
 This Committee's aim is to rebuild and reposition the party for better performance in 2023 elections.

+Abubakar Sani Bello Administration

+The Governor put more efforts on improving the Nigeria education by utilizing the available resources to do the needful in the area of education in the state.
+He priorized the education sector as the important sector in his administration.
+The Governor rebuild a reasonable number of boarding schools out of 60 boarding schools in the state.